Music-Bot-for-Jitsi/deno-swagger-doc/README.md

     version: '1.0.0', // Version (required)
     description: 'A sample API', // Description (optional) },
-  host: `localhost:8000`, // Host (optional)
+  host: 'localhost:8000', // Host (optional)
   basePath: '/', // Base path (optional)
 };

 const options = {
   swaggerDefinition,
   // Path to the API docs
-  // Note that this path is relative to the current directory from which the Node.js is ran, not the application itself.
+  // Note that this path is relative to the current directory from which the Deno is ran, not the application itself.
   apis: ['./example/v2/routes.ts', './example/v2/parameters.yaml'],
 };